Penthouse (magazine): Penthouse Global Media

-WGCZ Ltd / Penthouse World Media
+WGCZ Ltd/Penthouse World Media

 Penthouse Global Media, Inc. were acquired by WGCZ Ltd., operators of XVideos, on June 4, 2018, after winning a bankruptcy auction for US$11.2 million; other companies, such as MindGeek, also participated in the auction.
 Penthouse Global Media, Inc. was later spun off from WGCZ and renamed Penthouse World Media.

 Transition to digital and disappearance

 In January 2016 it was widely reported that Penthouse was ceasing print publication.
 The company quickly clarified that this was not the case, blaming a "weakly crafted press release" for the confusion.
 In fact the difference between the two announcements was semantic.
 The first had said print would end when the transition to digital was complete; the second said the print edition would continue as long as it was profitable, which did not necessarily guarantee it a longer life.

-The nominal publication frequency of the magazine had been reduced in 2009 from twelve to eleven issues a year.
-It was reduced again in 2019 to six issues a year.
+The number of issues per year dropped to eleven in 2009, to ten in 2017, and to six in 2019 (there were only five issues in 2020).
 The fourth issue of 2023 (July-August) was the last to appear in print.
-On a web page last updated in September 2024 — a year into the print hiatus — the company said that it would continue to produce print magazines and that new publication schedules for Penthouse and Penthouse Letters would be revealed by the end of 2024.
-As of fall 2025 — two years into the print hiatus — there had been no further announcements.
+On a web page updated in September 2024 — a year into the print hiatus — Penthouse World Media said that it would continue to produce print magazines and that new publication schedules for Penthouse and Penthouse Letters would be revealed by the end of 2024.
+While this did not happen, the company said in early 2026 that "plans for a return to print are still in the works".

-The company published a digital-only "annual" edition of Penthouse at the end of 2023 to round out that year (it featured the four Penthouse Pets for September through December).
+It published a digital-only "annual" edition of Penthouse at the end of 2023 to round out that year (it featured the four Penthouse Pets for September through December).
 In January 2024 it launched a new digital-only product combining Penthouse and Penthouse Letters.
 It retained the look and feel of the print magazines, along with their most notable features, and it appeared with reassuring regularity each month until December 2024, when it, too, ceased publication.

 Since then, the company has continued to nominate a monthly Penthouse Pet, adding photographs of the model to the Penthouse website during her four-week reign.
 For now at least, this is its only nod to Penthouse's origins as a print periodical.